oplS17projects/Fake-News/DAVID_DACOSTA.md

 Five examples are shown and they are individually numbered.

 ## 1. Map & Filter
 So when we give the program a URL, we then create a list of all html paragraph tags.
-Some of those paragraph tags have text in them, others have child html elements or links perhaps & such.
+Then we have end up with a list of html objects, so we use the map function to turn these html objects into strings.
+Now, we can do asci manipulation.
+So, some of those paragraph strings will now have text in them, others have child html elements or links perhaps & such.
 Since we only want text that is actually news, we use filters to remove any lines that have the opening "<" asci charcter, as that signifies non text.
 Filters, maps, & list/string operations are a core proponent of functional programming.
 ```racket
 ;establish url x expression from input string
 (define myurl (string->url input))